Oh hi, still eating mushrooms over here to the tune of two to three times a week. I am on a KICK!

 free email bonus!

-Garlic Mushroom and Zucchini Pasta with Shrimp is a quick and healthy supper that cooks in under 30 minutes!
+Mushroom and Zucchini Shrimp Pasta is a quick and healthy dinner recipe that cooks in under 30 minutes.
+Easy and satisfying!

 - 2 Tablespoon extra virgin olive oil, divided